-Drive to the Cultural Centre for a coffee and snack.
+Drive to the Cultural Centre for a coffee and snack at the community-run Ininti Cafe.
 Visit the info desk to learn about our current cultural activities then explore Anangu culture in the Tjukurpa Tunnel and visit the on-site galleries for an introduction to local Aboriginal art.

 Go back to the resort or Cultural Centre for lunch and a rest during the hottest part of the day.
 You might want to get artistic at the Maruku Arts dot-painting workshop or just cool off in the pool at your accommodation.